-In BC poisoning is a leading cause of both unintentional and intentional injury, accounting for more than 25% of injury-related deaths and hospitalizations.
+In BC poisoning is a leading cause of both unintentional and intentional injury deaths (2014-2017, BC Vital Statistics).
 Any substance consumed in excess can result in poisoning.
 Substances that result in a poisoning, and the populations at risk of poisoning, vary greatly by intent and lethality.
 Alcohol, drugs, or medicinal agents are the predominant substances that result in over 90% of unintentional poisoning deaths and 85% of hospitalizations.

 Quick Facts & Stats